szymor/anarch/README.md

 how to port to new platform, frontend, configs in files

+Main **game logic** is implemented in `game.h` file.
 All global identifiers of the game code start with the prefix `SFG_` (meaning *suckless FPS game*).
+Many identifiers also start with `RCL_` – these belong to the ray casting library.

+The game core only implements the back end independent of any platforms and libraries.
+This back end has an API – a few functions that the front end has to implement, such as `SFG_setPixel` which should write a pixel to the platform's screen.
+Therefore if one wants to **port** the game to a new platform, it should be enough to implement these few simple functions and adjust game settings.

-The **engine** -- raycastlib -- works on the principle of **raycasting** on a square grid and handles the rendering of the 3D environment (minus sprites).
+The **rendering engine** -- raycastlib -- works on the principle of **ray casting** on a square grid and handles the rendering of the 3D environment (minus sprites).
+This library also handles player's **collisions** with the level.
 There is a copy of raycastlib in this repository but I maintain raycastlib as a separate project in a different repository, which you can see for more details about it.
 For us, the important functions interfacing with the engine are e.g. `SFG_floorHeightAt`, `SFG_ceilingHeightAt` (functions the engine uses to retirieve floor and ceiling height) and `SFG_pixelFunc` (function the engine uses to write pixels to the screen during rendering, which in turn uses each platform's specific `SFG_setPixel`).

+Only **integer arithmetic** is used, no floating point is needed.
+Integers are effectively used as fixed point numbers, having `RCL_UNITS_PER_SQUARE` (1024) fractions in a unit.
+I.e. what we would write as 1.0 in floating point we write as 1024, 0.5 becomes 512 etc.

 **Mods** of the vanilla version are recommended to be made as patches, so that they can easily be combined etc. If you want your mod to remain free, please don't forget a license/waiver, even for a small mod.
 You can never go wrong by including it.

-integer math

-sprites 1D zbuffer
+**Sprite** (monster, items, ...) rendering is intentionally kept simple and doesn't always give completely correct result, but is good enough.
+Sprite scaling due to perspective should properly be done with respect to both horizontal and vertical FOV, but for simplicity the game scales them uniformly, which is mostly good enough.
+Visibility is also imperfect and achieved in two ways simultaneously.
+Firstly a 3D visibility ray is cast towards each active sprite from player's position to check if it is visible or not (ignoring the possibility of partial occlusion).
+Secondly a horizontal 1D z-buffer is used solely for sprites, to not overwrite closer sprites with further ones.

+All ranged attacks in the game use **projectiles**, there is no hit scan.

 The game uses a custom general purpose HSV-based 256 color **palette** which I again maintain as a separate project in a different repository as well (see it for more details).
 The advantage of the palette is the arrangement of colors that allows increasing/decreasing color value (brightness) by incrementing/decrementing the color index, which is used for dimming environment and sprites in the distance into shadow/fog without needing color mapping tables (which is what e.g. Doom did), saving memory and CPU cycles for memory access.

+All **assets** are embedded directly in the source code and will be part of the compiled binary.
+This way we don't have to use file IO at all, and the game can run on platforms without a file system.
+Some assets use very simple compression to reduce the binary size.
+Provided python scripts can be used to convert assets from common formats to the game format.

 All **images** in the game such as textures, sprites and backgrounds (with just a few exceptions such as font) are 32 x 32 pixels in 16 colors, i.e. 4 bits per pixel.
 The 16 color palette is specific to each image and is a subpalette of the main 256 color palette.
 The palette is stored before the image data, so each image takes 16 + (32 * 32) / 2 = 528 bytes.
 This makes images relatively small, working with them is easy and the code is faster than would be for arbitrary size images.
 One color (red) is used to indicate transparency.

-font

-rng, produces all byte values

-AI
+The game uses a custom very simple 4x4 **font** consisting of only upper case letters and a few symbols, to reduce its size.

+For **RNG** a very simple 8 bit congruent generator is used, with the period 256, yielding each possible 8 bit value exactly once in a period.

+**AI** is very simple.
+Monsters update their state in fixed time ticks and move on a grid that has 4 x 4 points in one game square.
+Close range monsters move directly towards player and attack when close enough.
+Ranged monsters randomly choose to either shoot a projectile (depending on the aggressivity value of the monster's type) or move in random direction.

+User/platform **settings** are also part of the source code, meaning that change of settings requires recompiling the game.
+To change settings, take a look at the default values in `settings.h` and override the ones you want by defining them before including `game.h` in your platform's front end source code.

 map format